HardlyDifficult/Tutorials/Chapter2.md

 <details><summary>What's C# abstract do and how's it different from an interface?</summary>

 In C#, abstract refers to a class which is incomplete and may not be instantiated directly.
-In order to create an object, a sub class inherits from the abstract class and you can then instatiate the sub class.
+In order to create an object, a sub class inherits from the abstract class and you can then instantiate the sub class.

 The sub class has access to everything created in the parent class, similar to if you had copy pasted everything from the parent into the child.